Nested Slice Sampling: Vectorized Nested Sampling for GPU-Accelerated Inference: Experiments

 We demonstrate NSS on two standard GP regression benchmarks (Mauna Loa CO$_2$ and Airline Passengers), using a composite kernel with constant, linear, and spectral mixture components \citep{pmlr-v28-wilson13}, resulting in an 11-dimensional hyperparameter space (see \cref{app:gp} for kernel details).
 We again compare against adaptive tempered SMC with random-walk and HMC mutation kernels, and against NUTS as a posterior-only baseline.
 Because evaluating the GP log marginal likelihood involves repeated Cholesky factorisations, this problem benefits from double precision for numerical stability which does not vectorize as efficiently (see \cref{app:scaling}) across particles.
 We therefore use a reduced particle population of \(m=500\).
 This also limits the benefit of batch deletion, but it still provides a significant acceleration.
 In preliminary single-precision tests, NSS remained stable, consistent with HRSS being gradient-free and based on log-density comparisons (see \cref{app:har_slice}).
 We use the GPJax library \citep{Pinder2022} for GP likelihood evaluations.

 The results in \cref{tab:gp} and posterior predictive distributions in \cref{fig:gp_prediction} reveal several important findings.
 First, Spectral Mixture kernels provide an extremely challenging posterior landscape to sample from.
 This surface is highly non-linear, multimodal and features sweeping degeneracies, which are all features NS is proposed to handle particularly well.
 To evaluate predictive performance we use a held-out test set (the last 30\% of the data) and compute the test negative log-likelihood (NLL) and root-mean-square error (RMSE) under the posterior predictive distribution (see \cref{app:gp_metrics} for metric definitions).
 NSS provides the best predictive performance on Mauna Loa and competitive performance on Airline, where all particle methods achieve similar NLL.
-NSS's high effective sample size (ESS) indicates thorough posterior exploration; visually in \cref{fig:gp_prediction}, we find that all methods can capture similar trends, but NSS offers slightly better calibrated uncertainty on average.
+NSS's high effective sample size (ESS) indicates thorough posterior exploration; visually in \cref{fig:gp_prediction}, all methods capture similar trends.
+As no ground-truth posterior is available for these GP problems, techniques such as simulation-based calibration~\citep{modrak_simulation-based_2025} could provide further validation of uncertainty calibration if required.
 We provide additional comparison with legacy NS implementations in \cref{app:existing}, where NSS achieves over an order of magnitude speedup on identical hardware by fully exploiting batch likelihood evaluation.